iluvgirlswithglasses/linux-desktop-gremlin/README.md

 ## 2. Run the installation script

-Just run the following script, and it will take care of the rest for you:
+Just run the following script, and it will take care of the rest:

 ```sh
 curl -s https://raw.githubusercontent.com/iluvgirlswithglasses/linux-desktop-gremlin/refs/heads/main/install.sh | bash